Marketionist/webdriverio-cucumber-steps/README.md

 contains the text (provided in **"page"."object"**).
 - `URL should contain ... from ...` - verify that URL of the current page contains the text (provided in **object** from **page**).
+44. `"..."."..." attribute "..." should contain "..."` - verify that the
+attribute (provided in "" as a string) of the element (provided in **"page"."object"**) contains provided string (provided in "" as a string).
+- `... from ... attribute "..." should contain "..."` - verify that the
+attribute (provided in "" as a string) of the element (provided in **"page"."object"**) contains provided string (provided in "" as a string).

 ## Contributing
 You are welcome to contribute to this repository - please see